isomerpages/moe-nanchiauhigh/_our-student-development/Student Management.md

 **5\.
 VISITORS IN SCHOOL**

-5.1        All visitors, including parents, guardians and relatives of students, have to proceed to the General Office for further assistance.
+5.1&nbsp; &nbsp; &nbsp; &nbsp; All visitors, including parents, guardians and relatives of students, have to proceed to the General Office for further assistance.

-5.2        Friends of students are not allowed to be brought into school without prior permission from the school.
+5.2&nbsp; &nbsp; &nbsp; &nbsp; Friends of students are not allowed to be brought into school without prior permission from the school.

-5.3        Photograph(s) or video image(s) of students and their parents may be captured during school activities and events (egs. classroom lessons, CCA training, school camps, school concerts, Meet-the-Parents Session etc.).
+5.3&nbsp; &nbsp; &nbsp; &nbsp; Photograph(s) or video image(s) of students and their parents may be captured during school activities and events (egs. classroom lessons, CCA training, school camps, school concerts, Meet-the-Parents Session etc.).
 The school may use and publish such photographs and/or video recordings in school publications, website, social media channels, and other communication channel.

-**Offences & Consequences**
+**Offences &amp; Consequences**

 **Level 1**